 A longtime fundraiser and organizational effectiveness consultant in the nonprofit sector, Amanda Navar has raised over 15 million dollars for arts, healthcare, social service, and education organizations throughout the country.
 A graduate of Stanford University, Amanda has a talent for helping organizations kick-start new initiatives, develop strengths, and creatively leverage resources to establish a solid foundation for long-term sustainability.
 Having worked with numerous organizations throughout her career, she has had the unique opportunity to observe the strengths and pitfalls that are common among nonprofits and incorporates this knowledge into her work.
 Amanda is passionate about community building and philanthropy, and loves the challenge of working with many different types of organizations and helping them reach their fullest potential.
 She currently serves as Director of Fund Development for Boys & Girls Club of the Foothills, and consults with nonprofits in the Los Angeles area on fund development, board development, and strategic planning.

 Mariani Shuilan May

 Advisor to the Council

-Mariani Shuilan May is currently the Chief Controlling Officer for Yo San University, a non-profit educational institution, located in Los Angeles CA. She has also volunteered at Sacred Fire Community as their Financial Officer.
-She has over 25 years of experience with all financial aspects of running a non-profit and will be on hand for any consultation the Board may need.
-Shuilan lives in Santa Monica where she has a garden of notorious mert, and shares her wisdom of plants and flowers with the community.
+Mariani Shuilan May has over 25 years of experience with all financial aspects of running a non-profit and will be on hand for any consultation the Council may need.
+She has also volunteered at Sacred Fire Community as their Financial Officer.
+Shuilan lives in Santa Monica where she has a garden of notorious merit, and shares her wisdom of plants and flowers with the community.
 She is currently enrolled in Los Angeles school of Homeopathy, studying Homeopathic Medicine and still finds time to meditate regularly.
-She has been very supportive of the Recollective Awareness approach to meditation and has participated in a variety of Recollective Awareness Meditation events.
+She has been very supportive of Reflective Meditation and has participated in a variety of events with Sati Sangha.